Early detection of lung cancer is the key to improving the cure rate with lung cancer.

 It is well established that the larger the cancer, the worse the survival.
 Therefore, a systematic, organized evaluation of all newly-discovered lung nodules is critical to improve outcomes.
 All incidentally-discovered lung nodules deserve prompt evaluation since a significant number may be early stage, and likely curable lung cancers.

 Lung nodules that have a high probability of malignancy will undergo either invasive diagnostic evaluation (robotic or navigational bronchoscopic biopsy, endobronchial ultrasound or endoesophageal ultrasound-guided biopsy or CT-guided biopsy) or, if appropriate, referral for potential surgical biopsy by one of our five highly-experienced lung cancer surgeons.
-Nodules deemed low risk will be followed by us according to standard guidelines with prompt written clinical assessments sent regularly to referring physicians.
+Nodules deemed low -risk will be followed by us according to standard guidelines with prompt written clinical assessments sent regularly to our referring physicians.

 We believe that our integrated, standardized, and consistent approach will speed up the diagnosis of indeterminant lung nodules, yet prevent unnecessary testing, biopsies, and delays.

 "We believe that our integrated, standardized, and consistent approach will speed up the diagnosis of indeterminant lung nodules, yet prevent unnecessary testing, biopsies, and delays."- Lary A. Robinson, M.D. , Thoracic Surgeon, Director of the Lung Cancer Early Detection Center